OpenZWave/python-openzwave/README.rst

     - embed : the default one.
 Download sources from https://github.com/OpenZWave/python-openzwave/tree/master/archives and build them.
 Python_openzwave is statically build using a cythonized version of libopenzwave.
 No need to install cython.
-    - shared : if you have install openzwave as module manually, you can link python_openzwave to it.
+    - shared : if you have installed openzwave as a module manually, you can link python_openzwave to it.
     - git : download sources from openzwave github and link statically to it.
-    - embed_shared : download sources from https://github.com/OpenZWave/python-openzwave/tree/master/archives, build and install as module on the system.
+    - embed_shared : download sources from https://github.com/OpenZWave/python-openzwave/tree/master/archives, build and install as a module on the system.
-      Python_openzwave use it.
-Need root access to install openzwave libs.
+      Python_openzwave uses it.
+Need root access to install the openzwave libs.
     - git_shared : download sources from openzwave github, build and install them as module on the system.
-      Python_openzwave use it.
-Need root access to install openzwave libs.
+      Python_openzwave uses it.
+Need root access to install the openzwave libs.
     - ozwdev and ozwdev_shared : use the dev branch of openzwave on github.
     - dev : for python_openzwave developers.
 Look for openzwave sources in a local folder specified by the LOCAL_OPENZWAVE environment variable (defaults to 'openzwave').